EnricoBos/VQVAE-dynamic-codebook/README.md

 ## 🧪 Data Processing

 ### 🖼️ Image Preprocessing
-- All images are cropped and resized to a consistent resolution suitable for model input.
+- All images are cropped and resized to a consistent resolution suitable for model input(and computational power avaibale).
 - Pixel values are normalized to the range \([0, 1]\) by dividing by 255.

 ### 🔁 Data Augmentation